584F525F/584F525F.github.io/docs/Knowledge_Base/Coding_&_Scripting/Bash.md

     $1
     ```

-    This is the first command line argument.
+    This is the first command line argument

     #### Daemonize an execution